dsccommunity/AuditPolicyDsc/README.md

 ### Unreleased

-Moved auditpol call to external process
+Moved auditpol call in the helper module to an external process to better control output auditpol output is now converted to CSV to remove the need to parse the text output All resources have been updated to use the new helper module functionality Added the Ensure parameter default value of Present to the AuditPolicySubcategory resource Test-TargetResource function

 ### 1.1.0.0